 It’s shopping time!

 One more reason to visit Binondo is the shopping.
 This is the area where several markets and malls are located, but the most famous ones are Divisoria Market and 168 Shopping Mall, located just next to each other.
 Clothes, accessories, souvenirs and many other items can be purchased there at very cheap prices.
 Just don’t forget to bargain.

 Watch the sunset from the rooftop of Bayleaf Hotel

 After a long day of walking, it’s time for some drinks and relaxation.
 Sky Deck View Bar at the top of the Bayleaf Hotel offers both hot drinks and cocktails, but it’s also the best place in the city to enjoy Manila’s magical sunset.
 Watch the amazing colors of the skyline as the sun covers all of the Manila Bay in an orange glow.

 Have a dinner at Makati

 Makati is the financial center of the Philippines, another city and the central business district of Metro Manila.
 It’s where all the exclusive bars, hotels and restaurants are located, and it looks nothing like other cities within Metro Manila.

 Enjoy Makati’s nightlife

 Makati may be a bit pricey compared to other Manila’s districts, but it’s without a doubt the best place for a night out.
 For those who love the red light district atmosphere, head to the P Burgos Street.
 If clubbing is your thing, Royal Club may be a great place for you.
 Those who love deep house and techno should definitely visit Time club.

 Where to stay in Manila?

 City of Dreams Manila – Nüwa

 City of Dreams Manila – Nüwa is definitely one of the top hotels in the whole city.
-It has a wide range of amenities and facilities like pool and fitness area, a great selection of restaurants to choose from as well as a casino.
+It has a wide range of amenities and facilities like a pool and fitness area, a great selection of restaurants to choose from as well as a casino.